datalorax/esvis/cran-comments.md

 ## Release Summary

-This is the release of esvis, version 0.2.0, an R package for visualizing and estimating effect sizes.
+This is the release of esvis, version 0.2.1, an R package for visualizing and estimating effect sizes.
+This release should fix the failing tests for the version currently on CRAN.

 ## Test environments
-* Local OS X install, R 3.4.4
+* Local OS X install, R 3.6.0
-* Ubuntu 14.04 (on Travis-CI), R 3.4.4
+* Ubuntu 16.04 (on Travis-CI), R 3.6.2
 * Win-builder (devel and release)

 ## R CMD check results